ikeda042/PhenoPixel5.0/README.md

 # Data Analyses

-After obtaining the cell database with selected labels for each cell,
+After obtaining the cell database with selected labels for each cell, in other words, after pressing `mark as completed`